-Senate Bill 374 proposes amendments to Wisconsin's labor laws to exempt minor league baseball players from certain minimum wage, overtime pay, and recordkeeping requirements.
-Specifically, the bill creates a new statute, 103.023, which states that individuals who have entered into contracts to play minor league baseball and are compensated under a collective bargaining agreement that outlines their wages and working conditions will not be subject to the state's minimum wage and overtime pay regulations.
-Additionally, these players will be exempt from recordkeeping requirements that employers typically must follow regarding hours worked and wages paid.
+Senate Bill 374 proposes amendments to Wisconsin's labor laws, specifically regarding exemptions for minor league baseball players from minimum wage, overtime pay, and recordkeeping requirements.
+The bill creates a new statute, 103.023, which exempts individuals who have contracts to play minor league baseball and are compensated under a collective bargaining agreement that outlines their wages and working conditions from the state's minimum wage and overtime pay regulations.
+Additionally, it establishes that these individuals are not subject to recordkeeping requirements related to hours worked and wages earned.

-The bill also amends existing law under section 104.09 to clarify that employers are not required to keep records of hours worked for individuals exempt under the new provisions.
-Furthermore, it adds a new subsection to 104.01, specifically identifying minor league baseball players as individuals who fall under this exemption.
-Overall, the legislation aims to provide flexibility for minor league baseball players regarding their compensation and working conditions as outlined in their collective bargaining agreements.
+The bill also amends existing statute 104.09 to clarify that employers are not required to keep records of hours worked for individuals exempt under the new provisions.
+Furthermore, it adds a new subsection to 104.01, specifically identifying minor league baseball players under the same exemption criteria.
+Overall, the legislation aims to streamline labor regulations for minor league baseball players, aligning them with the terms set forth in their collective bargaining agreements.

 Statutes affected: Bill Text: 104.09